Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/credential_management.md

 weight: 35
 ---

-Consumers can manage their subscriptions credentials from the Marketplace.
+Manage your subscriptions credentials from the Marketplace.

 ## What are credentials